fridge-cms/fridge.js/README.md

 ### Usage

-A higher-order component is provided to include the Fridge API client both server and client side.
-Fridge will be included in the context of `getInitialProps` and as a prop to the component.
+Wrap top-level components with the `withFridge` higher-order component.
+This will include the Fridge API client both server and client side.
+Fridge will also be included in the context of `getInitialProps` and as a prop of the component.

 ```js
 import React from 'react'